Sete Cidades Lake is one of the most beautiful and photographed places in the Azores. A visit to this crater lake is a Sao Miguel Island “must-do”.

 Vista do Rei Miradouro

-The Vista do Rei (PR03 SMI) walking trail starts west of the viewpoint.
-The walk to the lakeside is about 7 km.
+The Vista do Rei (PR3 SMI) walking trail starts west of the viewpoint.
+The easy walk to the lakeside is about 7 kilometres.

-You can grab a bite to eat as food vans typically operate in the viewpoint’s parking lots.
+Grab a bite to eat at the food vans which typically operate in the viewpoint’s parking lots.
 The abandoned Monte Palace Hotel is located beside this viewpoint.

 Miradouro do Cerrado das Freiras Viewpoint

-From the south side of the crater, closer to the channel separating the lakes, you’ll have a better view of the size difference between the Green and Blue Lakes.
+Drive down into the crater toward the lake.
+From this viewpoint, on the south side of the crater, get a better view of the size difference between the Green and Blue Lakes.

 Miradouro da Lagoa de Santiago Viewpoint

-Get a close up view of deep green Santiago Lake from this viewpoint.
+This viewpoint is the best spot for a great view of the deep green Santiago Lake.
 The lake fills a small volcanic crater within the larger Sete Cidades Crater.
 It is surrounded by lush cryptomeria woods.
 Cryptomeria are conifers of the cypress family, typical of forests in Macaronesia.

 Miradouro das Cumeeiras Viewpoint